adamsjenn/assignment-four/README.md

 [Click Here to View](https://ianlunn.github.io/Hover/ )

-I used this to create a piece of the blood droplet effect, where it is stationary and bouncing up and down.
-I had to modify the code in order to make it work the way I intented.
+I used this to create a piece of the blood droplet effect; the portion where it is stationary and bouncing up and down.
+I had to modify the code in order to make it work the way I intended.

 The original code is below: